WA4GEG FT-1000 Series Notes

 FT-1000MP Mark-V, Linear Power Supply Replacements for the dual voltage FP-29:

-For the 13.5 VDC requirement, use a regulated supply good for at least 3.5 amps. continuous duty.
+For the 13.5 VDC requirement, use a regulated supply rated for at least 3.5 amperes, continuous duty.

 Wiring: